gridscale/terraform-provider-gridscale/website/docs/r/k8s.html.md

     * `storage` - (Immutable) Storage per worker node (in GiB).
     * `storage_type` - (Immutable) Storage type (one of storage, storage_high, storage_insane).
     * `surge_node` - Enable surge node to avoid resources shortage during the cluster upgrade (Default: true).
+    * `cluster_cidr` - The cluster CIDR that will be used to generate the CIDR of nodes, services, and pods.
+The allowed CIDR prefix length is /16.
+If the cluster CIDR is not set, the cluster will use "10.244.0.0/16" as it default (even though the `cluster_cidr` in the k8s resource is empty).

 ## Timeouts